FDR’s GI Bill Helped Create America’s Middle Class

-One shining moment in history has withstood assaults on the notion that government can be a force for good.
+One shining moment in American history commemorates the notion that government can be a force for good.

 We have taught our youth to wage war.
 [W]e must now also teach them how to live useful and happy lives in freedom, justice and dignity.